kevinyokutran/autopy/README.markdown

 	$ python setup.py build
 	# python setup.py install

-When building from source, make sure to `cd` out of the autopy directory before attempting to use AutoPy or else it may fail on an `ImportError` due to Python's relative imports.
+When building from source, make sure to `cd` out of the autopy directory before attempting to use AutoPy.
+The build will otherwise fail on an `ImportError` due to Python's relative imports.

 <div id="autopy-helloworld"></div>

 ### Hello World

-The following is the full source for a "hello world" script in autopy.
+The following is the full source for a "hello world" script using autopy.
 Running this code will cause an alert dialog to appear on every major platform:

 	import autopy
 	def hello_there_world():